dabblerdev/tudumvc/lesson1-development-cycle.md

     * Switch between the `dojo` and the `chat-cli` using `CTRL+X`
     * Access landscape using the IP address of your ship and the port number to which it has bound
       * **NOTE:** You can bind to port 80, but you may need to allow for [non-root-port-binding](https://cwiki.apache.org/confluence/display/HTTPD/NonRootPortBinding) (**DO NOT RUN ./urbit AS ROOT TO CIRCUMVENT THIS**)
-      * Your ship's currently bound port number is noted in the boot sequence:
+      * Your ship's currently bound port number is noted in the boot sequence, as is indicated below as 8080:
       <pre><code>
       urbit 1.0
       boot: home is /home/my-user/urbit/pen